 Panic swept through the country and Cadorna was replaced by the more pragmatic and less brutal General Armando Diaz who with the assistance of French and British troops was able to stabilise the line along the natural barrier of the River Piave.

 The Germans and Austrians made repeated attempts to break through but were to do so.

 The Battle of Caporetto was a national humiliation for Italy, but it also served as a rallying cry.

-At least the war at sea went better for the Italians.
+The war at sea at least went better for the Italians.